Has anyone got any tips on how to achieve "level 3" to get 7/8 marks in the 8 mark questions?

 Clear evidence of sentence structure.
 Some spelling, punctuation and

-grammatical errors.
 Raise taxes so more old peoples’ homes can be built.
 Employ more social

 workers to help elderly people remain in their own homes.